Environment centres' school learning program

-Download the 2022 environment centres school learning program document (Word - 107kb) for a list of available programs for primary and secondary students.
+Download the 2023-24 environment centres school learning program document (Word - 115kb) for a list of available programs for primary and secondary students.

-If you would like to make a booking, complete the schools booking and enquiry form.
+If you would like to make a booking, complete the schools booking and enquiry online form.

 Our online school lessons

 Watch two of our online school lessons below.
 If you'd like to access more online lessons (there are seven), view our Environment centres: School lessons playlist on Council's YouTube channel.